Alderete History, Family Crest & Coats of Arms

 - Salome Alderete, aged 19, who immigrated to the United States from Havana, Cuba, in 1908

 - Jorge Porez Alderete, aged 21, who immigrated to America from Havana, Cuba, in 1910

 Contemporary Notables of the name Alderete (post 1700) +

 - Juan Alderete (b.
 1963), American bassist known for his work with the band The Mars Volta

-- Joe V. Alderete, American Democrat politician, Candidate in primary for Texas State House of Representatives 116th District, 1992
+- Joe V. Alderete, American Democratic Party politician, Candidate in primary for Texas State House of Representatives 116th District, 1992

-- Frank J. Alderete, American Democrat politician, Presidential Elector for California, 1992
+- Frank J. Alderete, American Democratic Party politician, Presidential Elector for California, 1992

 - Reinaldo Andrés Alderete (b.
 1983), Argentine football midfielder